JarrydWannenburg/JarrydWannenburg/README.md

 # Introduction
 Hi!
 I'm Jarryd.
-I recently graduated from the University of Georgia (2018-2022) with a certificate in Financial Technologies, a BBA in Management Information Systems (MIS) with an emphasis in Data Analytics, and a MS in Business Analytics.
+I recently graduated from the University of Georgia (2018-2022) with a MS in Business Analytics, a BBA in Management Information Systems (MIS) with an emphasis in Data Analytics, and a certificate in Financial Technologies.
 Starting September 2022, I'll be working with EY as a Financial Services Technology Consultant.

 ## Personal Goal
 Within the next 5 years (2027), I want to have built a comprehensive portfolio of projects, completed my MBA, and be leading teams focused on driving decisions using data!
 Wish me luck!